nerun/fanzine-cms/articles/2_manifesto.md

 The overall appearance of the converted file is excellent—there’s really nothing to complain about.

-July 27, 2023 (_revised July 11, 2025_)
+July 27, 2023 (_revised July 17, 2025_)

 Daniel Dias Rodrigues

-[^1]: Hart, Michael (1992, August). _The History and Philosophy of Project Gutenberg_.
-Project Gutenberg. https://www.gutenberg.org/about/background/history_and_philosophy.html
+[^1]: Michael Hart, "The History and Philosophy of Project Gutenberg," *Project Gutenberg*, August 1992, [https://www.gutenberg.org/about/<wbr>background/history\_and\_<wbr>philosophy.html](https://www.gutenberg.org/about/background/history_and_philosophy.html#the-project-gutenberg-philosophy-continued-2).

-[^2]: _Getting started with pandoc: Step 6 - Converting a file_.
-Pandoc: a universal document converter. https://pandoc.org/getting-started.html#step-6-converting-a-file
+[^2]: "Getting started with pandoc.
+Step 6: Converting a File," *Pandoc*, accessed July 27, 2023, https://pandoc.org/getting-started.html#step-6-converting-a-file.